isomerpages/moe-yuhuapri/pages/eOpen House 2023.md

 For more information, feel free to explore the various pages of our school’s website.

-Before leaving, we would appreciate it if you could take a moment to complete a short the survey of the e-Open House by clicking on the link below.
+We would appreciate it if you could take a moment to complete a short survey of the e-Open House by clicking on the link below.

 [Open House 2023 Survey](https://form.gov.sg/64a27f2c418c6d00110980ae)